zyzyx159/ansible-test/README.md

 # ansible-test
-I need a repository that I can build one time/one off playbooks in for ansible pull
+I needed a repository that I could build one time/one off playbooks in for ansible pull.
+This is prone to change and not for production.